 Commission plays a pivotal role in sales motivation.
 It serves as a direct link between effort and reward, driving fintech sales reps to excel.
 The right commission can be a major motivating factor in a competitive landscape.

 Effective commission structures are crucial for shaping sales behavior.
-They can drive desired outcomes and align sales strategies with company goals.
+Your sales commission structure can drive desired outcomes and align sales strategies with company goals.
 A well-designed commission plan encourages sales reps to focus on key targets.

 Consider the following benefits of a structured commission plan: